goharbor/harbor/tests/testcases/Group7-Replication/7-06-Proj-replication-rules-filter.md

 User guide

 # Environment:
-* This test requires that a Harbor instance is running and avaiable.
+* This test requires that two Harbor instance is running and avaiable and there are at least 5 rules of a project.

 # Test Steps:

-1. Login ui as user.
+1. Login source registry ui as user.
-2. In project replication page,input some character in rule filter.
+2. In project replication page,input some character in rule filter and then clear the filter.

 # Expected Outcome:

-* In step2, rules can be filtered.
+* In step2, rules can be filtered, after cleared filter, all rules are shown again.

 # Possible Problems:
 None